Stomach Cancer: Surgery

 Part of the layer of fatty tissue that covers your stomach and intestines (omentum)

 Nearby lymph nodes

-Part of other tissues and organs near the stomach
+Part of other tissues and organs near your stomach

-A total gastrectomy means that all of the stomach is removed.
-Some nearby organs are removed as well.
-It is done for people with cancer throughout the stomach.
-It may also be done for cancer in the upper part of the stomach.
+A total gastrectomy means that all of your stomach is removed.
+Some nearby organs are often removed as well.
+It’s done for people with cancer throughout the stomach.
+It may also be done for cancer in the upper part of the stomach close to the esophagus.